caripizza/lab-04-guess-or-hang/LAB.md

 1. Allows the users to enter one letter "guess" at a time.
     1. If the guess is correct, show all occurances of that letter in the word
     1. If the guess is incorrect, add a body part to the gallows
-1. Show a list of all letters the user has guessed
+1. Keep track of guessed letters
 1. If the user guesses all of the letters in the word, let them know they have "won"
 1. If the user has enough incorrect guesses to reveal the whole body in the gallows, they "lose"